Super Mario World: Development

 Reflecting on how he had created different melodies for Super Mario Bros.
 3, composer Koji Kondo decided to reuse the same themes for Super Mario World, albeit in a rearranged form.
 By doing this, he assumed players would be able to recognise the same melodies, while exposing them to new variations of music as they progressed through the game.
 As Super Mario World was the first game developed for the SNES, Kondo felt "overjoyed" at being able to compose music by using eight sounds at once.
 To express the technological novelty of the new console, he used several different instruments, implementing them all one after the other in the game's title song.
 As development progressed, Kondo grew concerned over how people would react to his unusual combinations of instruments as he noted the use of more traditional square waves and triangle waves had "gained acceptance" with consumers.
 For the game's sound effects, Kondo decided to use a variety of musical instruments, as opposed to square waves, to emphasise that the game used traditional technology with a hybrid of new materials.
 It took Kondo around a year and a half to write all the music for the game.

+Super Mario World was officially unveiled in the first Shoshinka event on July 28, 1989, during a press release.
+While the technological advancements were found impressive, it was still too similar to previous Super Mario installments in terms of gameplay and graphics.
+Nintendo also announced that they were forced to delay the release of the game to the fall of 1990 since the team struggled with the new console and its software tools – which were still under development at the time, refine their planned concepts so their controls would be more player-friendly, and the global chip shortage slowing down the Super Famicom's production schedule.
+The game was exhibited again in the second Shoshinka event between August 28–29, 1990.
+The demonstration garnered positive results by the public in terms of gameplay.

 Super Mario World was produced during the console wars – a result of the rivalry between Nintendo's SNES and Sega's two-year-old Mega Drive system – which outsold the console and led to intense competition between the two, being the first time since December 1985 Nintendo did not lead the market though it eventually overtook Sega.
 Sega's mascot, Sonic the Hedgehog, was seen by many as a faster and "cooler" alternative to Mario.
-After the game's release, Miyamoto admitted publicly he felt it was incomplete and development was rushed toward the end.

 Release

 Super Mario World was first released in Japan on 21 November 1990 under the name of Super Mario World: Super Mario Bros.
 4. It was one of two launch games for the SNES in Japan, along with F-Zero.
-The game was released in North America in August 1991.
+The game was released in North America on 23 August 1991.
 Nintendo also issued a version for arcade cabinets so players could try the game before buying it.